sclorg/rpm-list-builder/docs/users_guide.md

           RECIPE_FILE \
           RECIPE_ID

+#### Custom download

+1. You may want to customize your download way.
+In case, you can run with `--custom-file`.

+        $ sclrbh \
+          ...
+          --download custom \
+          --custom-file CUSTOM_FILE \
+          ...
+          RECIPE_FILE \
+          RECIPE_ID

+2. What is the custom file?
+See [sample custom files](../tests/fixtures/custom).
+It is YAML file like `.travis.yml`.
+You can write shell script in the file.

+  * `before_download`: Write commands to run before build.
+  * `download`: Write commands to run for each packages in the pacakges directory.
+You can use environment variable `PKG` to describe the package name.

 ### Specify work directory

 1. As a default behavior of the application creates work directory to `/tmp/sclrbh-XXXXXXXX`.
 However you want to specifiy the directory, run with `--work-directory`.